 Blasberg moved to New York from his native Missouri to attend New York University, where he majored in dramatic literature and journalism.
-Following his graduation in 2004 he secured an assistant role at American Vogue.
+Following his graduation in 2004, his first job was as an assistant at American Vogue.

-As a fashion editor, Blasberg has collaborated with some of the industry’s most in-demand image-makers, including Karl Lagerfeld , David Bailey, Terry Richardson , and Marilyn Minter.
+As a fashion editor, Blasberg has collaborated with some of the industry’s most in-demand image-makers, including Karl Lagerfeld , David Bailey and Marilyn Minter.
 Blasberg has also served as a consultant on creative projects for fashion brands including Louis Vuitton , Chanel, H&M, Fendi, Carolina Herrera , MAC, Tiffany’s, and Theyskens' Theory.

 In April 2010 Penguin published Blasberg’s first book, "Classy: Exceptional Advice for the Extremely Modern Lady," a collection of humorous essays and illustrations aimed at young women.
 In its second week, the book was a New York Times bestseller.
 In October of 2011, Blasberg released "Very Classy: Even More Exceptional Advice for the Extremely Modern Lady," an expanded and updated version of the original text.
 2015 saw him publish "Harper’s Bazaar: Models," a photographic survey of the most influential faces that have appeared in the publication.